International Paper Company (IP) Shares Up Despite Recent Market Volatility

 IP’s Market Performance

-The stock of International Paper Company (IP) has seen a -4.42% decrease in the past week, with a -1.75% drop in the past month, and a -0.62% fall in the past quarter.
-The volatility ratio for the week is 2.76%, and the volatility levels for the past 30 days are at 2.49% for IP.
-The simple moving average for the last 20 days is -6.05% for IP stock, with a simple moving average of -6.83% for the last 200 days.
+IP’s stock has seen a 2.65% increase for the week, with a -10.28% drop in the past month and a 3.28% gain in the past quarter.
+The volatility ratio for the week is 2.28%, and the volatility levels for the past 30 days are at 2.29% for International Paper Company The simple moving average for the last 20 days is -2.62% for IP stock, with a simple moving average of -4.03% for the last 200 days.

 Analysts’ Opinion of IP